 The District shall send a District report card to parents containing information about performance as outlined in KRS 158.6453 and 703 KAR 5:140, and information on electronic access to a summary of the results for the District shall be published in the newspaper with the largest circulation in the county.

+Summative Assessment Results

+The District shall prominently display, in not less than 16-point type, on the District’s internet landing page, the District’s percentage of students scoring the following:

+Proficient and Distinguished in Reading; and

+Proficient and Distinguished in Mathematics.

+The information above will also be displayed at the top of each page of the District’s website in a banner format.

+The District shall display on the internet landing page a web link to the detailed results of the District’s performance on the most recent Summative Assessment.

 References: